-The Town of Blind River is primarily underlain by rocks of the Huronian Supergroup, which expand beyond the municipal boundaries to the east, west and north (Figure 3.2).
+Bedrock in the southern half of the Town consists of mostly metasedimentary rocks of the Huronian Supergroup (Figure 3.2), which expand beyond the municipal boundaries to the east.
+Rocks of the Huronian Supergroup also exist west and northwest of the Town of Spanish at distances greater than 20 km, where they extend over large areas (Figure 3.2).
 The Huronian Supergroup comprises a succession of coarse-grained, uranium-bearing metasedimentary units.
-Lithologically, this sedimentary package is heterogeneous and due to its high degree of deformation is considered to be structurally complex.
+Lithologically, this metasedimentary package is heterogeneous and due to its high degree of deformation is considered to be structurally complex.
 Diamond drill holes in the vicinity of the Town indicate a thickness in excess of 1,700 m for the stratigraphic package.
+In some locations outside of the Town of Spanish, the Huronian Supergroup overlies the highly deformed, highly heterogeneous metavolcanic rocks of the Archean Whiskey Lake Greenstone Belt.